-AmeriCorps expects Commissions and National Direct applicants to consult and coordinate activities at the local level, as specified in Section 131 of the NCSA (42 U.S.C. § 12583).
+AmeriCorps expects Commissions and National Direct applicants to consult and coordinate activities at the local level, as specified in 42 U.S.C. § 12583.
 This consultation is designed to ensure the most effective use of national service resources and lead to enhanced coordination.
-The list of Commissions can be found here: https://americorps.gov/contact/state-service-commissions.
+The list of Commissions can be found on the AmeriCorps.gov State Service Commissions webpage.

-To ensure coordination:
+To ensure coordination: National Direct applicants, except Federally recognized Indian Tribes, must:

-National Direct applicants, except Federally-recognized Indian Tribes, must: Before application submission:
+Before application submission:

 • Consult with the Commission of each state and/or territory in which the organization plans to operate and describe this consultation in their applications.
 Contact the Commissions for details about the consultation process.
-Provide information that connects the proposed activities to the current State/Territory Service plan and/or State logic model.
+Provide information that connects the proposed activities to the current State/Territory Service plan and/or State Logic Model.